nklisch/express-openapi-generator/README.md

 ## Usage
 You can use this package to simple generate quick and dirty valid open api specs for every route on your project.

-**Warning**: *OpenApi does not support exotic route matching, such as `/p(ab)th`, `/p*ath/`, or optional path parameters `/:name?`, so if these are in your project the generated document won't follow the OpenApi v3 spec.
-It may still work, since route parser can handle these exotic routes, but plugins like swagger ui may fail.*
+**Warning**: *OpenApi does not support exotic route matching, such as `/p(ab)th`, `/p*ath/`, or optional path parameters `/:name?`.
+If these are in your project the generated document won't follow the OpenApi v3 spec.
+It may still work, since the route parser can handle these special routes, but plugins like swagger ui may fail.*
 ### Simple
 ```javascript
 import express, { Request, Response } from 'express'